Border Zone (video game): Feelies

-The game's working title was Spy.

-Around the time of Border Zones release, Infocom stopped assigning difficulty ratings to its games.
-Players generally consider Border Zone to correspond to either Infocom's "Standard" or "Advanced" level of difficulty.

-Border Zone was the only game Infocom ever published in the "Espionage" genre.

-Infocom's experiment with real-time interactive fiction was not entirely successful.
-Many players enjoyed what had previously been a hallmark of Infocom's games: the total irrelevance of "real-world" time.
-Formerly, if a player had to leave the computer to eat, go to school, run an errand, etc., the game would still be in the same state as before.
-Border Zone removed that certainty.
-Additionally, this was the first Infocom game in which a speedy typist could theoretically be more successful than a slower one.

 Reception

 Computer Gaming Worlds Scorpia found Border Zones division into three standalone adventures unsatisfying, and stated that it would have been better as one.
 She concluded that it was "one of Infocom's weakest games to date".
 PC Magazine stated that the game "has hit upon exactly the right scenario for an interactive novel" and praised the feelies' "rich detail".Compute! also praised the feelies, and stated that the real-time game play and playing three different characters distinguished the game from other text adventures.